agrawalashweta/Verilog/README.md

 **Description**: The Carry Select Adder is a compromise between speed and complexity.
 It partitions the addition operation into smaller blocks and performs parallel computations assuming both possible carry-in values (0 and 1).
 The correct result is selected using a multiplexer once the actual carry-in is known.
 **Purpose**: The CSA aims to improve addition speed by allowing partial parallel computation and reducing the waiting time caused by carry propagation.

+9. CarrySaveAdder

+**Description**: A Carry-Save Adder adds three or more binary numbers at once by saving carries instead of immediately propagating them.
+It outputs two vectors: partial sum and carry.
+**Purpose**: Used to speed up multi-operand addition in operations like multiplication or accumulation, where full carry propagation can be delayed until the final step.

+10. CarrySkipAdder

+**Description**:  Carry Skip Adder divides the adder into blocks and allows the carry to bypass (or "skip") an entire block if all bits in that block propagate the carry.
+Each block uses ripple carry internally with added skip logic.
+**Purpose**: Improves speed over ripple carry adders by reducing carry propagation delay through blocks, especially in wider adders.

 Contributions are welcome!
 If you'd like to add more mini-projects or enhance the existing ones, feel free to open a pull request or issue.